 12. Has my application been processed?

-You can expect to hear from us within 80 calendar days after we receive your application.
-If your application is not complete, we will ask for the missing information.
+You can expect to hear from the CRA within 80 calendar days after the CRA receive your application.
+If your application is not complete, the CRA will ask for the missing information.
 This will delay the processing of your application.

-After we process your application, we will send you a Canada child tax benefit notice.
-It will tell how much you will get, if any, and what information we used to calculate the amount.
+After the CRA process your application, the CRA will send you a Canada child tax benefit notice.
+It will tell how much you will get, if any, and what information the CRA used to calculate the amount.

-We may review your application at a later date to confirm that the information you gave us has not changed.
+The CRA may review your application at a later date to confirm that the information you gave the CRA has not changed.

-13. How do I apply for the provincial/terriorial benefits?
+13. How do I apply for the provincial/territorial benefits?

-The Canada Revenue Agency (CRA) administers the Alberta family employment tax credit, the BC family bonus, the New Brunswick child tax benefit, the Newfoundland and Labrador child benefit, the Northwest Territories child benefit, the Nova Scotia child benefit, the Nunavut child benefit, the Ontario child benefit, and the Yukon child benefit.
+The Canada Revenue Agency (CRA) administers the Alberta family employment tax credit, the BC family bonus, the BC early childhood tax benefit, the New Brunswick child tax benefit, the Newfoundland and Labrador child benefit, the Northwest Territories child benefit, the Nova Scotia child benefit, the Nunavut child benefit, the Ontario child benefit, and the Yukon child benefit.